War & Law

-International humanitarian law (IHL) is a set of rules which seek, for humanitarian reasons, to limit the effects of armed conflict.
-It protects persons who are not or are no longer participating in the hostilities and restricts the means and methods of warfare.
+International humanitarian law is a set of rules that seek to limit the effects of armed conflict.
+It protects people who are not or are no longer participating in hostilities and restricts the means and methods of warfare.

 Sources of international humanitarian law

 IHL is based on a number of treaties, in particular the Geneva Conventions of 1949 and their Additional Protocols, and a series of other instruments.

 Understanding and responding to challenges to IHL brought on by contemporary conflicts.